Retired Senior Volunteer Program of Erie County

 See an opportunity you like?
 Download RSVP application/enrollment here and send it in!

-The Fall 2014 Semester of University Express is winding down.
-Thank you to our 7 host sites and our valued partner, BlueCross BlueShield of WNY!
+We would like to thank our 7 host sites and our valued partner, BlueCross BlueShield of WNY for a successful year of University Express!
 Keep an eye out for our Spring 2015 Semester!
 If you would like to receive the schedule via standard mail or email (email participants are the first to recieve it!), please call our office at 858-7548 or email carrie.smith@ erie.gov.
 Click here to see the Fall 2014 Schedule.

 Enjoy a slideshow of some RSVP Volunteers photographed "in action"... helping in pantries, helping people of all ages learn new things, driving, so many ways!